 Additional documents may be required in certain circumstances:

-- For purposes of determining California residency, some students may be required to submit additional documents.
-Review the Residency site for information regarding the establishment of California residency for CSU tuition purposes.
+For purposes of determining California residency, some students may be required to submit additional documents.
+Review the Residency webpage for information regarding the establishment of California residency for CSU tuition purposes.

-Offers of admission are normally made in February and March for Fall admission.
+Offers of admission are normally made in early March for Fall admission.
 All offers of admission will be provisional and subject to verification based on official transcripts and test scores.
 Admission offers may be withdrawn if the GPA, completed courses, course grades, or test scores are lower than what is reported, or if you miss any admission deadlines.
-Please make sure to report accurate information on your application!
+Please make sure to report accurate information on your application.

-Absolutely!
-In addition to submitting documents to verify the admission decision, newly admitted freshmen are required to accept their admission offer and pay a non-refundable $100 Enrollment Confirmation Deposit by May 1st in order to reserve a spot in the class.
+To accept the admission offer, newly admitted freshmen must pay the non-refundable $100 Enrollment Confirmation Deposit (ECD) by May 1st for Fall admission; or Nov 1st for Spring admission.
 The deposit will offset a portion of the student's State University Fee.